 In 2015, they started GenderFail, a publishing and curatorial project focusing on the perspectives of queer and trans people, and people of color.
 With GenderFail, Suemnicht looks to create connections between artists, writers, poets, and activists, by creating a network of creative projects that flourish outside of heteronormativity.
 GenderFail publications can be found at Printed Matter (NYC), Ulises Books (Philadelphia) and Quimby’s Books (Chicago).
 Their publication Abortion Services was recently included in Surveillance Index one, a collection of one hundred books related to surveillance photography edited by Mark Shuneim.

-Retail ManagerAs retail manager, Egbert Vongmalaithong will manage all aspects of the ICA shop, which includes buying, merchandising, operations, and customer relations.
-With the opening of the new shop, he’s committed to offering the most relevant publications on contemporary art and envisions a space fueled by community.
+Retail ManagerAs retail manager, Egbert Vongmalaithong manages all aspects of the ICA shop, which includes buying, merchandising, operations, and customer relations.
+He is committed to offering the most relevant publications on contemporary art and envisions a space fueled by community.

 Photo: Diego Valdez